Learn more about our Advertising Disclosure

 • Long Beach’s population is about 46% greater than Amarillo.

-• Long Beach's public transportation has a score of 8 out of 10 versus Amarillo's lower score of 2.
+• Long Beach’s public transportation score of 8 out of 10 is higher than Amarillo’s score of 2.

 • Long Beach is more walkable than Amarillo with a score of 73 out of 100 vs Amarillo’s 40 out of 100.

 • With a score of 70 out of 100, Long Beach is more bike-friendly than Amarillo, which has a score of 42 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 • Long Beach’s crime rate is higher than Amarillo with a score of 58.58 compared to Amarillo’s 25.31.
 This means that Long Beach neighborhoods are safer than 58.58% of all U.S. neighborhoods, and Amarillo neighborhoods are safer than 25.31%.